RetailBench: Evaluating Long-Horizon Autonomous Decision-Making and Strategy Stability of LLM Agents in Realistic Retail Environments: Environment Configuration Details

-Each SKU $j$ is associated with a set of suppliers $k \in \mathcal{K}(j)$.
-The supplier state includes procurement price $c_{jk}$, quality level $q_{jk}$, and lead-time distribution:
+Each product $j$ is associated with a set of suppliers $k \in \mathcal{K}(j)$.
+The supplier state includes procurement price $c_{jk}$, quality level $q_{jk}$, and delivery-time distribution:

-Lead time $\ell_{jk} \sim \mathcal{L}_{jk}$ is sampled when an order is placed.
+Delivery time $\ell_{jk} \sim \mathcal{L}_{jk}$ is sampled when an order is placed.
 Procurement prices are discretized into tiers using Dominick’s cost signals \citep{DominicksDataset}, following empirically observed positive correlations between price tier and quality level \citep{supplychain}.

-\paragraph{Enforced diversity.} To avoid degenerate supplier configurations, we enforce that each SKU has (i) one supplier with maximal quality, (ii) one supplier with minimal price and minimal quality, and remaining suppliers spanning intermediate price–quality levels.
+\paragraph{Enforced diversity.} To avoid degenerate supplier configurations, we enforce that each product has (i) one supplier with maximal quality, (ii) one supplier with minimal price and minimal quality, and remaining suppliers spanning intermediate price–quality levels.